remyla/damas-core/docs/1-Installation.md

 * `authorMode`: if enabled the users are able to edit the nodes created by them
 * `db`: which Database Management System to use.
 Available values: `debug`, `mongodb6`, `mongodb` (legacy)
 * `mongodb6`: MongoDB options.
 Keep the default values to use a database located on the same machine
 * `extensions`: modules list to extend the core.
-See the [Extensions](Extensions) page for more details about the available extensions.
+See the [available extensions](../server-nodejs/extensions/).

-Read [JWT extension](Extensions#jwt) to enable user authentication according to your needs.
+Read about the [JWT extension](../server-nodejs/extensions/#jwt) to configure a user authentication system according to your needs.

 #  Next steps
 Now that you have a running server you can read the [Connect Guide](2-Connect) to setup a client environment with Python, JavaScript or Shell, and read the [API Reference](3-API-Reference).